jdbg/jdbg/README.md

 - Building reusable Gutenberg components
 - Helping teams move from manual processes to reliable systems
 - Implementing AI for the good of business process
-- Teaching practical WordPress skills through my course **“Тайните на WordPress”**
+- Teaching practical WordPress skills

 ## Tech I use regularly